Koore people: Religion

 The Supreme God of Koore is called Wonto.
 Wonto is the creator of earth, the water, the sun, the stars, human beings, etc., and the whole universe.
 As Simon (2002) says, the term Wonto has connotative meaning: day or light.
 Thus, day and light symbolizes the identity of God (Wonto) for the Koore.
 However, as Wonto is far away from people, ancestral spirits (ade/akko), possession spirits (tsooze) and laaha (soothsayer) are believed to be mediators between Wonto and human beings.
 Due to this, family, clan or regional heads make many forms of sacrificial rituals for ancestral spirits and possession spirits.

 On the other hand, as mentioned earlier, Christianity has a long history in Amaro.
 The first Ethiopian Orthodox churches, established during the 14th century, were Yero Medhane Alem Monastery and Icha Giorgis and Derba Michael churches.
 As Koore oral tradition says Christian immigrants who were believed to have come from Menz through Kafa, Dawaro and Gamo to Amaro were responsible to establish these Churches.
-However, during the wars of Ahmed Gran the churches were burned and the Christians were persecuted recklessly.
+However, during the wars of imam Ahmed the churches were burned and the Christians were persecuted recklessly.
 The remaining few Christians and priests were forced to flee to Birbir Mariam in Gamo, and other places.
 It is said that after this historical incidence the Koore people relapsed to their old traditional religion and remained so until the Ethiopian Empire builders reintroduced Christianity in the 19th century.

 This time, however, Christianity could not spread rapidly and could not have many followers because the re-introduction of Christianity was related with subjugation of the northern feudal empire builders.
 Thus, the Orthodox influence remained minimal until the Evangelical Christianity was introduced to Amarro in the 1950s.
 Currently most of the Koore are followers of different Protestant sects.

 Generally, there are complex situations regarding Christianity (either Orthodox or Evangelical) in Koore society today.
 As Simon (2002) says "....
 The people regarded Orthodox Christianity as foreign Amhara religion that was added by the dominant Amhara to be worshipped..."
 Though Orthodox Christianity itself is highly synchronized with traditional religion, it " ...insisted that putting aside all their traditional practices was a prerequisite to become a Christian.
 Due to this, every part of Koore culture is seen as useless and demonic."
 On the other hand, though Evangelical Christianity is currently dominant and widely spread its disregard for Koore culture and its deculturation of Koore is being felt negatively.
 Simon continues "The Evangelicals, on the other hand, are completely negative to Koore culture and they reject every part of Koore culture as demonic ...
 In other words, to Evangelical Churches, becoming Christian means abandoning their culture.
 This ends with deculturation."